KabC03/Assembler-in-assembly/README.md

 An EXTREMELY basic assembler written in assembly language (x86).

 The goal of this project was more about learning how to write x86 rather than creating a proficient assembler.

 It converts an x86-like ISA into machine code.
+Note the output file cannot be executed - since it is not in ELF format.

 A hashmap is used to convert pneumonics -> machine code output.

 ### ISA: